 I come from a country named India, which is between one-third and one-half the size of the United States of America, about the land mass on the east side of the Mississippi river.
-The estimated population of the country is around 1 billion, and it is a crowded place.
+The estimated population of the country is around 1.25 billion, and it is a crowded place.
 The country has been fed by three civilizations: Aryans in the North, Mongolians in the North-East and Dravidians (who came from Australia) in the South.
 The society is agriculturally oriented, and 80% of the country's population lives in its villages.
 The staple food of the southern part of the country is rice, while it is wheat in the northern part.
-I was brought up in the fifth largest city in India, Hyderabad, which has an estimated population of around 4 million.
+I was brought up in the fourth largest city in India, Hyderabad, which has an estimated population of around 7 million.
 The literacy rate of the country is around 57%, and some of the people do not know even how to sign their names.
 Contrary to the Chinese, whose main language of communication and instruction is Chinese, the medium of instruction in most schools is English in India.

 There are seventeen officially recognized mainstream languages and over 200 other languages that people use.
 There are over 2000 dialects prevalent which further compounds the problem of communication.
 It is generally safe to say that one who knows English can get by without many hurdles.
 India is secular (as per its constitution) when it comes to its religious traditions: 82% of the population adhere to Hinduism, 11% to Islam, 2% each to Buddhism, Sikhism and Christianity and a number adhere to other beliefs constituting a very small minority.
 The Christian population in India is around 21 million of which 18 million are Roman Catholics.
 Christians are severely persecuted for their faith in scattered parts of the country.
 Some of the Hindu fundamentalist groups have vowed to eradicate the name of Jesus Christ from the country.
 I am the eldest son of the three, brought up in a bourgeois Orthodox Hindu Family.
 My dad was the sole earning member in the family, and my mother was a homemaker.
 There was barely enough for us to get by.
 My dad was an alcoholic and a chain smoker.
 To add to our grief, he gambled his income away in horse races and the like.
 He was very short-tempered, and there was absolutely no respect for him, even though my mother did tolerate his behavior.
 I was not doing well at school until the sixth grade, and my dad got concerned.
 He started looking out for me, and that gave an impetus for me to do well; and within a couple of years, I was at the top of the class.
 My parents always homed in on the point that an individual could survive only through having an education.
 Being the eldest, I had to set an example for my younger brothers to emulate, and they hated every aspect of it, for they could not match up!
 Getting into engineering or medical school is only through fierce competitive written exams, and it is virtually a privilege to study in a government-sponsored school.